thafran/dysis/server/README.md

-# Dysis Server
+# Reddit Insights Server
-### The extension for order in general and natural justice in online communities.

-This is the backend of the Dysis App and has been implemented with a expressJS server and a connected mongoDB database.
+This is the backend of the Reddit Insights App and has been implemented with a expressJS server and a connected mongoDB database.

 ## Purpose